Back to blog

 4. Avoid the free Shopify domain

 Building a brand can be as simple as purchasing and owning your domain.
 Having your own web domain facilitates greater brand retention and builds authenticity.
+It also enhances brand recognition, making your business more memorable to customers.
 Stand out from Shopify greenhorns (who likely will stick with abc.myshopify.com) with your own web domain.
 You can choose to purchase from Shopify or get them at an affordable rate on your own.

 5. Pre-write your FAQ section

-Having answers to the most commonly asked questions on a single page can help merchants covert and convince curious customers to move along the sales funnel (from adding items to the cart to checking out).
+Having answers to the most commonly asked questions on a single page can help merchants convert and convince curious customers to move along the sales funnel (from adding items to the cart to checking out).
+An FAQ section can also improve customer satisfaction by providing quick answers to common questions.
 Different businesses will have different FAQs, but the basics are almost always the same.
 We recommend doing your due diligence and researching similar or rival brands for some of these commonly asked questions.

 If you are still clueless on where to start, consider addressing the following: